 STEM PROGRAM opportunities

-After school PROGRAM - 2017/2018
+After school PROGRAM - 2019/2020

-June 19-July 11, 2017 (8AM-4PM, M-F) July 17-August 4, 2017 (8AM-4PM, M-F)
+June 24-July 16, 2019 (8AM-4PM, M-F) July 17-Aug 7, 2019 (8AM-4PM, M-F)

 Each participant in any one of our 3-week programs will be fully immersed in all aspects of original laboratory research.
 As part of an authentic STEM experience, each participant will be encouraged to utilize creative thinking and analytical skills to develop their own scientific hypothesis and design their own investigation.
 Expert scientists will guide the participants through literature research to develop a sound experimental design and choose from a variety of experimental techniques available in our lab to execute their experiments.
 Successful completion of each investigation will require engineering and problem-solving skills as the participant builds and adapts scientific instruments to the evolving needs of their investigation.
 In the final week, all participants will apply advanced statistical analysis on their data and prepare an oral presentation of their research to a group of scientists and guests.

 To enable participants to perform novel investigations, our lab often utilizes two model organisms: the free-living roundworm C. elegans and the aquatic crustacean Daphnia magna.
 These organisms make powerful investigative models; they are safe and easy to manipulate, applicable to a wide variety of environmental and human health issues, and are able to rapidly generate reliable data.
 Participants also have the option to design studies utilizing plant tissue culture or bacterial cultures.
 Although model organisms are powerful tools, our lab is outfitted with a variety of advanced equipment that allows participants to experience research in most STEM fields.